 Symptoms of lower respiratory system infections include:

-- Shallow coughing, which continues throughout the day and night.
+- Shallow coughing that lasts through the day and night.

 - Difficulty breathing.
 You may notice: